Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Introduction

 \section{Introduction}

-Humans and other intelligent species can perform efficient probabilistic inference given ambiguous information from the external world(\cite{KNILL2004712,ANGELAKI2009452,HAEFNER2016649,Ernst2002,Merfeld1999,Doya2007-yy}).
-This ability may be achieved by estimating posterior distributions over the cause of the input.
-One neural basis for such estimation is {\it probabilistic population codes} (PPC) proposed by (\cite{Ma2006,BECK20081142,MA2008217,Orhan2017}), wherein neural population manipulates Poisson-like variability for representation of the probability distributions about the external environment.
+Given ambiguous information from external environments, humans and other intelligent species can perform efficient probabilistic inference \citep{KNILL2004712,ANGELAKI2009452,HAEFNER2016649,Ernst2002,Merfeld1999,Doya2007-yy}, which may be achieved by estimating posterior distributions over the cause of the input.
+One neural basis for such an estimation is {\it probabilistic population codes} (PPC), proposed by \cite{Ma2006,BECK20081142,MA2008217,Orhan2017}.
+In PPC, neural populations manipulate Poisson-like variability to represent the probability distributions about the external environment.
+Some studies have suggested that PPC is used for inference in the actual brain\citep{Walker:2020aa, Tanabe:2013aa}.

-The previous research showed that given input signals under PPC, generic neural networks can efficiently perform probabilistic inference about the posterior distribution of the stimuli(\cite{Orhan2017}).
-However, in this research only point estimation such as maximum a posteriori (MAP) estimation is covered as a probabilistic inference, and sampling-based inferences in which outcomes are sampled from posterior distribution is not being treated.
-Hence, although there are some works claiming that sampling-based inference is a more biologically realistic than point estimation (\cite{HAEFNER2016649, Banyai2723, ORBAN2016530}), the applicability of PPC in sampling inference and the mechanism of it in neural networks are remain elusive.
+Previous studies have shown that given input signals under PPC, generic neural networks (NNs) can efficiently perform probabilistic inference on the posterior distribution of the stimuli\citep{Orhan2017}.
+Although they investigated only point estimations, such as maximum {\it a posteriori} (MAP), as probabilistic inference, some scholars claim that sampling-based inference in which outcomes are sampled from the posterior distribution is more biologically realistic than point estimation\citep{HAEFNER2016649, Banyai2723, ORBAN2016530}.
+As for sampling, \citep{Moreno-Bote12491} showed that Bayesian sampling from a categorical distribution can be achieved by attractor NNs; however, the case of continuous distribution was not investigated.
+Hence, the mechanism of sampling from a continuous distribution in generic NNs and the relationships to PPC remain elusive.